skfrost19/Docx-Viewer/README.md

 -   Launch Visual Studio Code.
 -   Press Ctrl + Shift + X or Cmd + Shift + X to open the Extensions tab.
--   Search for "Docx Viewer" and select it or follow <a href = "https://marketplace.visualstudio.com/items?itemName=ShahilKumar.docxreader"> this </a> link.
+-   Search for "Docx Viewer" or "ODT Viewer" and select it or follow <a href = "https://marketplace.visualstudio.com/items?itemName=ShahilKumar.docxreader"> this </a> link.
 -   Click "Install".
 -   After the installation is complete, restart Visual Studio Code.